Stable Diffusion within Open WebUI (20240730)

 configuration to the NAS.
 For this use, we prefer being able to run as root

-so that tool can read every single file it encounters (which is not the recommended way per the “Please consider using a normal user account” message that we will encounter, see the additions to the environment
+so that the tool can read every single file it encounters (which is not the recommended way per the “Please consider using a normal user account” message that we will encounter; see the additions to the environment

 section) and we will mount two directories /opt